mtwb47/dwmricer/README.md

 * If DWM won't load, chances are it it did not compile correctly, either due to a missing dwm dependency or a permissions issue.
 Submit an issue and I'll try to help.

 # Things to Do in the Future
-[x] Figure out how to install the fonts from the script itself.
+✅ Figure out how to install the fonts from the script itself.
-[ ] Actually set a wallpaper.
+* Actually set a wallpaper.
-[ ] Give options to user for when I change my rice so they can choose between my new one and the previous one.
+* Give options to user for when I change my rice so they can choose between my new one and the previous one.
-[ ] Error reporting, and better scripting for when something goes wrong.
+* Error reporting, and better scripting for when something goes wrong.